Why choose a career in education or teaching?

 Sector outlook

 Teaching is one of the biggest employers in New Zealand.
-According to the Ministry of Business Innovation and Employment, the teacher workforce is expected to continue growing until 2025.
+According to the Ministry of Business Innovation and Employment, the teacher workforce will continue to grow.

 Graduate employability is very high in the teaching sector.
 The vast majority of graduates with a bachelors degree in teaching are in employment within two years after graduation.